 What if the patch falls off?

-Is the patch safe for all females to use?
+Is the patch effective for everyone?

 - You smoke, especially if you are 35 or older.